Create React App is one the most popular tools for creating React app.

 Importing images that are less than 10,000 bytes returns a data URI instead of a path to the actual image as long as they have the following extensions:

-Another advantage of using this folder is that if you don’t reference the file correctly (or if you accidentally delete it) a compilation error is generated.
+Another advantage of using this folder is that if you don’t reference the file correctly, or if you accidentally delete it, a compilation error is generated.

 On the other hand, you can also add files to the public

-folder, however, you’ll miss the advantages described above because they will not be processed by Webpack, they will only be copied into the build
+folder.
+However, you’ll miss the advantages described above because they will not be processed by webpack, they will only be copied into the build

 folder.

-Another thing is that you cannot reference files inside the src
+Something else to keep in mind is that you cannot reference files inside the src

 folder in the public